 - Define personally and as descriptively as possible what career means, what fulfilling work means, even what success mean, to YOU at this stage in your life.

 - Connect the many experiences you have had and discover the common thread(s) between them.
-You are the common denominator in everything you do.
 What would you like to experience and develop further?

 - Be open and receptive to discovering yourself and your abilities in the present moment.
 Note and appreciate something that you have learned in the past few months or how a particular experience may have changed your perspective.